 Messages and message models

 The message data type is the most important part of a campaign.
-It is a conceptual representation of all the data required to create a campaign message of a particular type, such as an email, SMS, fax or push message.
+It is a conceptual representation of all the data required to create a campaign message of a particular type, such as an email or SMS message.

 A message definition is made up of two parts.
 The Message element includes all the attributes that are common to different types of message.
 This is combined with the appropriate extension to complete the relevant definition.